Board of Directors

 Neighborhood House’s governing board has a tripartite structure that reflects and promotes the communities we serve.
 This means our members are: one third low-income individuals, one third local elected officials or their representatives, and the remaining members are from major groups and interests in the community.
 Our board is responsible for assuring the agency assesses and responds to the causes and conditions of poverty.

 Interested in serving as a part of the board?
-Please contact us.
+Learn more about board participation and how to get started.

 Meet the members